kyma-project/terraform-module/README.md

 |   +-- kubeconfig.yaml
 ```

-Use the `terraform output` command if you wish to read the output value, for example:
+* To read the output value, use the `terraform output` command, for example:

 ```bash
 terraform output -raw cluster_id
 ```

-In order to destroy all resources you need to call the destroy command
+To destroy all resources, call the destroy command:

 ```bash
 terraform destroy -var-file=.tfvars -auto-approve